m-RafliRangga-p/News_Summarize_AI/README.md

 # Customizations
 1. **Change Theme Color and Layout**: Adjust the theme color and layout as desired.
 2. **Change Language to Indonesian**: Modify the application to display text in Indonesian.
-3. **Add Keyword Form**: Implement a form to input and display news keywords.
+3. **Add Keyword Form**: Implement a form to display news keywords.

 ## Custom made by Mr.Rp (Muhammad Rafli Rangga Pratama - 22.11.4668)